If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Yellow jacket hornets are wasp-like insects that can cause you massive losses in beekeeping.
 They live in underground nests and largely leave bees alone.
 It is in late autumn that yellow jackets attack honeybees.
 The yellow jackets destroy honeybee colonies by killing the adults, taking away larvae, eating bee eggs and tearing apart honeycomb to eat honey.
 This is because yellow jackets feed meat to their larvae.
 The adults also eat honey in the beehive.
 It is important for beekeepers to know how to protect honey bees from yellow jackets.
 Using these traps and baits can go a far way in controlling yellow jacket populations.
 Let’s check them out.

-Best Yellow Jacket Traps
+Overview of the Best Yellow Jacket Traps

 7. PIC Yellow Jacket Wasp & Hornet Trap 276